silverstripe-archive/deploynaut/mysite/docs/en/index.md

 *Q: The deployment script log is not showing up, and the "Executing:" is not showing the command.*

 The deployment relies on deploynaut.js file being available.
 For some reason it is not executing - check if the webserver can write to assets (it is trying to combine JS files into this directory).

+*Q: The file upload fails with "no such file".

+Make sure you are not using relative paths (e.g. ~)